-Watch our 60-second pitch at MassChallenge to learn about how we create opportunity at the intersection of two social problems.
+Watch our introductory video to learn how we create opportunity at the intersection of two problems.

-Through our Language Access Fellowship program, we provide Medical Interpreter Certificate training, job placement, and ongoing professional development to low-income bilingual women.
+Through our Language Access Fellowship program, we provide Medical Interpreter Certificate training, job placement, and ongoing career development to low-income bilingual women in the Greater Boston Area.
 With an Ivy League admissions rate and over 100 hours of training, our high support/high expectations model prepares exceptional interpreters.
-The program is free-of-charge; include common-sense supports such as on-site childcare, transportation assistance and mentoring; and leads directly to well-paying jobs.
+The program is free-of-charge; includes common-sense supports such as on-site childcare, transportation assistance and mentoring; and leads directly to well-paying jobs.

-Our Interpreter Services program provides access to healthcare and information for people with Limited English Proficiency (LEP), creates well-paying job opportunities for our Language Access Fellows, and generates revenue that supports the next class of Language Access Fellows and Found in Translation's long-term sustainability.
+Our Interpreter Services program provides affordable, high-quality language access services for people with Limited English Proficiency (LEP) in medical, legal, and community settings; creates well-paying job opportunities for our Language Access Fellows; and generates revenue that supports the next class of Language Access Fellows and Found in Translation's long-term sustainability.

 Awards & Recognitions